Elizathompson/SEI-Project-2/README.md

 Technologies used
 •	React
 •	CSS
-•	API, Axois adn insomina
+•	API, Axios and Insomina
 •	GitHub

 ## Installation